BabyB1u3/RT_Rendering_Lab/docs/design/serialization_system.md

 # Serialization System — Design Document

-Updated 2026-03-24.
+Updated 2026-03-25.
 Describes a format-agnostic serialization framework that decouples data types from their on-disk representation, enabling JSON today and YAML / binary tomorrow.

 > **Design Philosophy**: Types declare *what* to serialize via lightweight trait specialization.
 > Format backends (JSON, YAML, binary) handle *how*.
 No macros, no inheritance tax, no runtime
 > type registration.
 Serialize into an intermediate `PropertyTree` — backends read/write that tree.
+> Named enum types may use `magic_enum` inside trait helpers for token conversion, but field-level
+> serialization remains explicit trait code rather than generalized structural reflection.

 ---